w3c/baggage/baggage/HTTP_HEADER_FORMAT.md

 Leading and trailing whitespaces (OWS) are allowed but MUST be trimmed when converting the header into a data structure.

 ### value
-A value contains an URL encoded UTF-8 string.
+A value contains a URL encoded UTF-8 string.
 Leading and trailing whitespaces (OWS) are allowed but MUST be trimmed when converting the header into a data structure.

 ### property